alan-roe/task-tiler/task-tiler-logseq/README.md

 ![task tiler logseq format](.github/images/example_format.png)

-Once installed and configured, simply use the /tiler command anywhere within the #tile-tasker tree to send the tasks to the MQTT broker.
+Once installed and configured, simply use the /tiler command anywhere within the #task-tiler tree to send the tasks to the MQTT broker.

 ## Installation and Configuration